semrush/intergalactic/website/docs/utils/neighbor-location/neighbor-location.md

 @## Using a custom component

 You can apply <NeighborLocation/> to your components.
-You need to add a static field `NEIGHBOR_LOCATION_AUTO_DETECT` and then the `neighborLocation` prop will come to your component.
+You will need to use the component `<NeighborLocation.Detect/>` and then the `neighborLocation` prop will come to your component.

+> You can use the render function or the element will be cloned.

 @example neighbor-location-with-custom